 Wear & Tear

-We beat up these bags on various laps to the grocery store, multiple bike rides, crowded flights, and long dusty road trips — just to name a few things.
+We beat up these bags on multiple laps to the grocery store, multiple bike rides, crowded flights, and long dusty road trips — just to name a few things.
 We braved both rain and sun, urban jungles and trails, to find the strengths and weaknesses of each contender.
 We even sprayed them down with a garden hose to push the limits of potential weather resistance.

 To gather data for this metric, we weighed each bag when empty, then stuffed them with ziplock bags full of water or soft non-compressible items matching the volume each manufacturer claimed the bag should fit.
 Just because something says it will hold 10 liters doesn't mean it can do it as well or as easily as another bag of the same size.
 From there, we took the measured volume and divided it by the measured weight to determine a number that represents how many ounces of bag you have to carry per liter of capacity.
 This number is quite useful if you want to maximize available space while keeping your carrying vessel as light as possible.